gitlabhq/gitlabhq/doc/ci/yaml/README.md

     - bundle exec rubocop
 ```

-In the above example `.gitlab-ci-before-script-template.yml` content will be automatically fetched and evaluated as it were a single local file.
+In the above example `.gitlab-ci-before-script-template.yml` content will be automatically fetched and evaluated along with the content of `gitlab-ci.yml`.

 `include` supports two types of files:
   - **local** to the same repository, referenced using the relative path, or
-  - **remote** in a different location, accessed using HTTP(S) protocol, referenced using the full URL
+  - **remote** in a different location, accessed using HTTP protocol, referenced using the full URL

-Also, `include` supports a single string or an array of different values, so
+Also, `include` supports a single string or an array composed by different values, so

 ```yaml
 include: '/templates/.gitlab-ci-templates.yml'